stat545ubc-2023/mda-Andyrooooo16/MDA-2-Andrew.md

 relationship between plant area and how old a tree is?“, however, upon further evaluation I believe this question to be distracted in scope.
-I wanted to narrow down the question in pursuit of finding the best places in Vancouver to view”Spectacle trees” in fall and spring respectively.\*
+I wanted to narrow down the question in pursuit of finding the best places in Vancouver to view”Spectacle trees” in fall and spring respectively.

+*4. What is the relationship between tree diameter and age of tree?*
-*4. What is the relationship between species diversity and longitude/latitude?
-Is there a specific species that dominates a certain area of vancouver or is the distribution fairly equal?*
+(This question used to be ” What is the relationship between species diversity and longitude/latitude?
+Is there a specific species that dominates a certain area of vancouver or is the distribution fairly equal?“, however, upon further review this quesiton can be answered through my earlier inquiries so I wanted to gain more insight into growth patterns instead
 <!----------------------------------------------------------------------------->

 Here, we will investigate your data using various data manipulation and